Lithiechu/blockyguide/guide.md

 When you clear lines in singleplayer Tetris, you gain points.
 Clearing more lines simultaneously rewards more points.

-Clearing lines in singleplayer Tetris will **send garbage lines** to your opponent(s).
+Clearing lines in multiplayer Tetris will **send garbage lines** to your opponent(s).
 Clearing more lines simultaneously will send more garbage lines.

 A common metric to measure a player's offense is APM (attack per minute), where Attack refers to the amount of lines sent to the opponent.